lucaspauker/lucaspauker.ml/files/articles/stock_exhange_clocks.md

 ####[2012 Consolidated Audit Trail (CAT) rule](https://www.broadridge.com/infographic/cat-vs-oats):

 In 2012, the SEC implemented the CAT rule, which was a more expansive version of the OATS rule.
-This rule required every registered broker and broker-dealer to keep track of every order and send it to a central place every day.
+This rule required every registered broker and broker-dealer to keep track of every order and send it to a central location every day.
 This means every trade can be monitored by the SEC.
 Furthermore, timestamps were required to be recorded in milliseconds.
 Lastly, timestamps for automated orders were required to be within 50 milliseconds of NIST and timestamps for manual orders were required to be within 1 second of NIST.
-Automated orders are machine-made trades (algorithmic trading), while manual orders are human-made trades.
+Automated orders are machine-initiated trades (algorithmic trading), while manual orders are human-initiated trades.

 ##How Does the NIST Atomic Clock Work?